Hoya Plant: How To Grow And Care For The Wax Plant

 Hoya serpens, ‘Green Wax Plant’

 Found in the Himalayas, the green wax plant is a rapid-growing vine.
-Its flowers have a greenish tint and appear to be furry or fuzzy.
-The only bright spot in these flowers comes from a tiny bit of yellow at the center flanked with hints of a deep pink hue.
-Otherwise, the rest of the flower tends to be cream to pale green.
+Its flowers have a greenish tint and appear fuzzy.
+The only bright spot in these flowers comes from a tiny bit of yellow at the center flanked with hints of a deep pink.
+Otherwise, the rest of the flower is cream to pale green.
 This plant produces more round and waxy leaves than the pale green flowers, however.

 Hoya Plant Care